WEBAPPLICATIES1/10slBootstrap/docs/presentation.md

 class:dark
 ### Navbar
 # Theming
 Theming the navbar has never been easier thanks to the combination of theming classes and background-color utilities.
 Choose from `.navbar-light` for use with light background colors, or `.navbar-dark` for dark background colors.
-Then, customize with `.bg-*` utilities.
+Then customize with `.bg-*` utilities.

 - `navbar-dark bg-dark` white text, dark background
 - `navbar-light bg-light` dark text, white background